thewca/wca-regulations/wca-regulations-2012.md

     - A3d1) The puzzle must not rest on the timer.
 Penalty: time penalty (+2 seconds).
     - A3d2) When 8 seconds of inspection have elapsed, the judge calls "8 SECONDS".
     - A3d3) When 12 seconds of inspection have elapsed, the judge calls "GO", and the competitor shall start the solve.
+    - A3d4) Exception: For competitors with hearing disabilities, judges may replace the vocal instructions with hand signals.
+[NOTE: Moved from 2s1]
-- A4) Starting the solve:
+- A4) Starting the solve: [NOTE: Numbering was was missing an A4a.]
-  - A4b) The competitor places his hands on the elevated sensor unit of the timer, with his fingers touching the sensors and palms down.
+  - A4a) The competitor places his hands on the elevated sensor unit of the timer, with his fingers touching the sensors and palms down.
 Penalty: time penalty (+2 seconds).
-    - A4b1) The competitor must have no physical contact with the puzzle between the inspection period and the beginning of the solve.
+    - A4a1) The competitor must have no physical contact with the puzzle between the inspection period and the beginning of the solve.
 Penalty: time penalty (+2 seconds).
-  - A4d) The competitor starts the solve by confirming that the timer light is green and then removing his hands from the timer, thus starting the timer.
+  - A4b) The competitor starts the solve by confirming that the timer light is green and then removing his hands from the timer, thus starting the timer.
-    - A4d1) The competitor must start the solve within 15 seconds of the beginning of the inspection.
+    - A4b1) The competitor must start the solve within 15 seconds of the beginning of the inspection.
 Penalty: time penalty (+2 seconds).
-    - A4d2) The competitor must start the solve within 17 seconds of the beginning of the inspection.
+    - A4b2) The competitor must start the solve within 17 seconds of the beginning of the inspection.
 Penalty: disqualification of the attempt (DNF).
+  - A4c) For competitors with physical disabilities, judges may assist with starting and stopping the timer.
+[NOTE: Moved from 2s2]
-  - A4e) Time penalties for starting the solve are cumulative.
+  - A4d) Time penalties for starting the solve are cumulative.
 - A5) During the solve:
   - A5a) While inspecting or solving the puzzle, the competitor must not communicate with anyone other than the judge.
 Penalty: disqualification of the attempt (DNF).
   - A5b) While inspecting or solving the puzzle, the competitor must not receive assistance from anyone or any object other than the surface.
 Penalty: disqualification of the attempt (DNF).